As technology continues to get more sophisticated year over year, concerns over privacy in the workplace continue to rise.

 - Reports if the employee leaves the job site while still on the clock and if they return

 - Shows the locations that the employee visits while on the clock

 - Reports if the employee disables location services while on the clock

 - Displays on the employee’s clock-in screen that location tracking is enabled

-An employee’s on-the-clock activity is reported after the time card is closed, which protects employers from invading the privacy of employees in cases where they forget to clock out.
-This is a major difference from many other GPS tracking apps that report potentially sensitive information no matter what.
+An employee’s on-the-clock activity is reported after the time card is closed, which protects employers from invading employees’ privacy in cases where they forget to clock out.
+This is a significant difference from many other GPS tracking apps that report potentially sensitive information no matter what.

-Employers looking to monitor employee locations from devices like smartphones have a lot to consider when it comes to privacy.
+Employers looking to monitor employee locations from devices like smartphones have much to consider regarding privacy.
 Do they allow employees to use personal devices?
-Which type of GPS tracking is both useful and protects privacy?
-No matter which route they choose to take, it’s important for employers to develop clear policies regarding employee monitoring so that both the employer and employees understand the expectations each party holds.
+Which type of GPS tracking is both functional and protects privacy?
+No matter which routes they choose to take, it’s essential for employers to develop clear policies regarding employee monitoring so that both the employer and employees understand the expectations each party holds.